• Skip to main content

 Banana Smash Toast

 When you put banana on toast you should SMASH!
-Here’s why.
+This post explains why banana smash toast is one of my favorite breakfast recipes.

 When you put Banana on toast: smash it!